 - 2018 Secure IoT - MQTTs, TLS1.2 secure layer

 The present state of the µTasker projectThe µTasker project is presently available for the devices published on the start side.
 All devices can be simulated in the µTasker simulator.
 A µTasker project tutorial is available for each device family.
-The project is completely free for non-commercial use, including forum support.
+The open-sorce version of the project is completely free for non-commercial use, including forum support.
 Royalty-free commercial licensing, including personal email support period is available at very attractive prices.